How to Care For the Polka Dot Begonia – All You Need To Know

 - Remove it from its ceramic pot occasionally and pop your plant on a pebble water tray

 The ideal temperature range for your Polka Dot Begonia is between 18 to 30°C, which is about right for most homes.
 It’s worth having a room temperature thermometer on hand to make sure the temperature doesn’t dip too much – especially in winter.

 This gorgeous green beauty is a firm favourite amongst plant people because it’s the perfect height for a coffee table or sideboard.
-It can actually grow up to one metre, but it tends to reach around 30 to 40cm (above the growing pot) as an indoor houseplant.
+Provided you care for the Polka Dot Begonia properly, it can grow up to a metre tall.
+But it tends to reach around 30 to 40cm (above the growing pot) as an indoor houseplant.